gdi-de/apworkshop2026_ldtutorial/Baumkataster.md

 The Semantic Web encourages us to reuse already existing definitions for **tree** if:

 - They exist elsewhere in the Semantic Web already
-- The definition matches our understanding of **tree** which is valid for this dataset
+- The definition matches our understanding of **tree**, which is valid for this dataset

 **Defining a tree in the context of this dataset?**